Family visit to Bateman's

 You have a choice when it comes to eating with your family at Bateman’s.
-Grab and go from our Mulberry tea-room or enjoy lunch in our tea-room all year round.
-We offer children’s lunch boxes, which consist of a sandwich, crisps, a piece of fruit and a carton of juice.
-We also offer half portions of some of the main meals on our menu.
-If it’s good weather, why not bring a picnic to enjoy in one of our dedicated picnic areas.
+Sit inside the Mulberry tea-room or on outdoor chairs and tables in the Mulberry Garden.
+If it's good weather, grab and go from the tea-room or if it’s good weather, why not bring a picnic to enjoy in one of our dedicated picnic areas.

 Good to know

 - Baby changing facilities can be found in the assessable toilet next to Visitor Reception, in the car park.